-insider selling before disclosure.
+It is easy to fix the feedback problem.
+Diversified investors can be made whole by issuer recovery of insider gains.
+Consider a case of bad news fraud accompanied by insider selling before disclosure.
 If the company recovers the insider gains, the value of the company is increased by the amount the insider extracted from the market (ignoring attorney fees and other costs of recovery) and diversified investors end up precisely where they would have ended up in a simple fraud case.
 The feedback effect does not arise, because the recovery goes to the company.
 Thus, securities fraud actions involving insider trading should be litigated in the name of the issuer, either by the issuer directly or by means of a derivative action by a stockholder.

 This solution does not require any change in statutory law.
 Rather, actions alleging simple securities fraud should be dismissed for failure to allege damages.
-Actions alleging securities fraud accompanied by insider trading of some variety should be classified as derivative rather than direct.
-It is well settled that the question whether an action is derivative or direct is one for the court.
-If the real harm from securities fraud is akin to insider trading, then it seems clear that the cause of action belongs to the company.
-After all, the offense of insider trading is based first and foremost on the
+60 Actions alleging securities fraud accompanied by insider trading of some variety should be classified as derivative rather than direct.
+61 It is well settled that the question whether an action is derivative or direct is one for the court.
+62 If the real harm from securities fraud is akin to insider trading, then it seems clear that the cause of action belongs to the company.
+63 After all, the offense of insider trading is based first and accurate pricing in both directions, and should be opposed to any system that skews access to information or the impact of new information.

-&lt;sup>57 It is important to emphasize that the argument for this fix does not necessarily depend on the assumption that all investors are diversified.
+ol It is important to emphasize that the argument for this fix does not necessarily depend on the assumption that all investors are diversified.
 It is enough that most investors are diversified, or indeed that they are able to diversify costlessly.
 Even in a world of mostly undiversified investors, one might argue that the risk of buying or selling at the wrong moment is one that investors willingly assume.
 The fact that a stock may fall or rise abruptly when new information comes to light will inevitably fall somewhere whether or not the disclosure is timely.
 Thus the law might deny recovery to undiversified investors on a theory akin to contributory negligence or assumption of risk.
 Although the due diligence defense under Rule 10b-5 has been narrowed in recent years, it is still recognized.
 See Teamsters Local 282 Pension Trust Fund v.
 Angelos, 762 F.2d 522 (7th Cir.
 1985).
 I do not mean to suggest here that securities fraud actions in which there is privity between buyer and seller are abusive or should be curtailed.
 Indeed, an action by a company against an agent who trades on inside information is such an action.
 Moreover, in such an action the allegation is that the defendant traded with the plaintiff on the basis of material non public information and that the defendant owed a direct duty to the plaintiff not to do so.

-&lt;sup>58 In the alternative, all SFCAs could be classified as derivative rather than direct on the theory that the only actions that may proceed are derivative actions.
+61 In the alternative, all SFCAs could be classified as derivative rather than direct on the theory that the only actions that may proceed are derivative actions.
 It would then be up to the subject company to seek dismissal of those cases not involving a duty of loyalty problem such as misappropriation through insider trading.
 It is conceivable also that the subject company might choose to proceed against individuals who misled the public on the grounds that the corporation has a state law duty of disclosure.
 See Malone v.
 Brincat, 722 A.2d 5 (Del.
 1998).

-&lt;sup>59 See Tooley v.
+62 See Tooley v.
 Donaldson, Lufkin, & Jenrette, Inc., 2004 Del.
 LEXIS 161.